 - In Season 2, Jung sees Alejandro as a sitcom arch-nemesis due to him dating Shannon.
 He's not above making petty remarks about him or planning his doom, like giving Alejandro's name instead of his own when reporting himself to the police.

 - Slap-Slap-Kiss: Alejandro (somehow) successfully puts this to good use when arguing with his love interests.
-When he's trying to take furniture back from his ex's house, they have an argument which they decide to "sort out" in her bedroom, and things suddenly go quiet; it's clear to Jung what really happened in there after Alejandro comes out while still putting his shirt on and his ex suddenly acting a lot more amicable.
+When he's trying to take furniture back from his ex's house, they have an argument which they decide to "sort out" in her bedroom, and things suddenly go quiet; it's clear to Jung what really happened in there after Alejandro comes out while still putting his shirt on and his ex suddenly acting sweeter than before.
 When Jung brings this up to Shannon, she and Alejandro argue and decide to settle it in the utility room, where things also suddenly go quiet.
 The two come out after a long time while looking a little dishevelled, again making it obvious what happened.

 - Sliding Scale of Adaptation Modification: Season 1 is a Type 4 (near-identical), with some scenes being a Type 5 (identical).
 It follows the plot of the play almost beat for beat while introducing all-new characters and showing several scenes outside the convenience store, allowing for the expanded running time from a one-act play into a 13-episode sitcom.